University Administrative Policies

 No contract and grant funds may be used to purchase alcohol as a hospitality expense.

-Alcohol purchased for resale by units with liquor permits (such as the University Club, Tap Room, golf courses, and Dreamstyle Stadium) or for medical or research use is not subject to this policy.
+Alcohol purchased for resale by units with liquor permits (such as the University Club, Tap Room, golf courses, The Pit, and University Stadium) or for medical or research use is not subject to this policy.

 5.3.
 Coffee Break and Refreshment Supplies

 5.4.
-Food and Refreshments for Student Events and Meetings
+Food and Refreshments for In-Person Student Events and Meetings

-The University sanctions and sponsors certain student-centered events and meetings that are designed to supplement classroom learning and allow students to gain leadership skills, develop connections to the campus community, engage in service work, and recognize student accomplishments.
+The University sanctions and sponsors certain in-person student-centered events and meetings that are designed to supplement classroom learning and allow students to gain leadership skills, develop connections to the campus community, engage in service work, and recognize student accomplishments.
+Meal expenditures for virtual meeting participants are not permitted.
 Engaging students in these ways helps to fulfill the core mission of the University, enhance student life, and promote academic success.
 Food and refreshments may be an integral part of these events.
 It is not possible to specify all the student events or meetings that would warrant expenditures for food and refreshments, but several examples are provided below:

 • Events or meetings that are officially sponsored or sanctioned by the Office of the Vice President for Student Affairs or any of the departments within that division.